The Sexual Assault Epidemic No One Talks About

 "I took a liking to him," DeProspero wrote.
 "I spent the most time with him and taught him how to brush his teeth, tie his sneakers and even ride a bike.
 I would often take him for [shoulder] rides, at his request, and carry him around the residence."

 One day, DeProspero wrote, the boy was upset and alone in his room.
-"My memory of child porn videos sprang back into my mind and I suddenly got the urge to place my penis into his mouth."
+"My memory of child porn videos sprang back into my mind," he says, and he forced the boy to perform a sex act.

 For weeks afterward, DeProspero says, he was "beside myself with guilt and grief."